 Satellite tags donated by Dr Todd Rimkus, Marymount University & Hawksbill Hoped used to document sea turtle migration patterns in Belize!

 In response to a question posed on "turtle friendly" beach lighting on the Sea Turtle listserver this response outlines how you can check your beach and see if it meets the recommendations of sea turtle scientists.

 For approved sea turtle lighting in Florida please visit: http://myfwc.com/media/418417/SeaTurtle_LightingGuidelines.pdf

-Check back each week for new updates on our activities and reports shared by volunteers in the field!
+Check back for updates on our activities and reports shared by volunteers in the field!